greendavegreen/hyraxDevLauncher/readMe.md

 5. You will be asked to provide options/aguments/names:
  - a (unique) name this stack of resources you are creating (remember this to be able to clean up/terminate the stack later)
- - a name of the VPC stack (from above) to launch inside of
  - the ssh keypair name you have created or uploaded to the AWS Console
  - a unique name (user initials?) to use for your system.
 The final VM will get tagged with the name hyrax-server-XXX where XXX is the string you provide.
 This provides a hook for scripts to locate resources connected to a particular developer node for startup, shutdown, termination, cleanup later on.
+ - With the above 3 items set, select next

-6. Select Next.
-You will be shown Options panel, but you need not select anything here.
-Hit Next.
+6. You will be shown Options panel, accept defaults.
+Sit Next.

 7. On the Review Page, YOU MUST CHECK the box at the bottom to acknowledge that this is creating security roles and granting access to the VM to some resources inside your account.

-8. Finally, hit create.
+Select Next.

 9. You will be taken to the cloudformation console where you can watch the progress of the stack creation.
 It usually takes approximately 5-10 minutes to complete.

 You should now have a VM inside your account, that is running:
   - solr